Come join us at Mass as we strive to worship and pay homage to our Savior. Something wonderful is going to happen!

 Welcome to St. William Church and St. John Mission’s Website.
 Here you can find out the latest that’s going on at St. William Church and St. John Mission.
 We hope that God blesses you all and that you will decide to join us for church services sometime or even become part of our blessed family under the Lord Jesus Christ.
 Welcome New Members We would like to offer our congratulations and a big welcome to all those who are new to not only our local parish but to all those new to the catholic way of life.

-December is the Month to focus on The Immaculate Conception!
+January is the Month to focus on The Most Holy Name of Jesus!

 St. John Mission